swagkarna/MR_SPOOF/README.md

 Do not use this script for any illegal purposes.

-If you have any kind of error, you can tell me your problems right here [Git Repo](https://github.com/b3rt1ng/MR_SPOOF/issues)
+If you have any kind of error, you can tell me your problems right here [Issues](https://github.com/b3rt1ng/MR_SPOOF/issues)